AlvesBernardo626/AlvesBernardo626/README.md

 For coding i use VsCode ⚡

-You may reach me through my social media like instagram, or through my LinkedIn account	 📫
+You may reach me through my social media like instagram, or my LinkedIn account	 📫

 ---------------------------------------------------------------------------------------------